iljoong/azure-terraform/README.md

 NAT instance is used for SNATing outbound from VMs in app-subnet.

 Other samples:

+> Following samples are not tested with latest Terraform.

 - [AKS Sample](./aks/README.md)
 - [PaaS (App Service + SQL DB) samples](https://github.com/iljoong/azure-tf-paas)
 - [IoT samples](https://github.com/iljoong/azure-tf-iot)